Cutbert1/Product-Catalogue/README.md

 ![lucid4](./static/images/readme-images/design/lucid4.jpg)
 ![lucid5](./static/images/readme-images/design/lucid5.jpg)
 ### Colour Scheme
+To maintain aesthetic and subtle look of the web page, following root colour scheme was used:
+* Primary colour: bright blue #3498DB
+* Secondary colour: Bright red #E74C3C
+* Text colour: police blue #34495E
+* Background colour: Light greyish blue #F5F7FA
+* Footer colour: Very dark desaturated blue #2C3E50
 ### Topography
+The Montserrat font is used for the logo.
+Sans Serif is used as the backup font.
+Lato and Robot font are used through out the page.
 ## Features
 The core features/functionality of  this project is categorised as below.
 Future improvements are also highlighted in this section.
 #### Navbar